MadhavBahl/OOPS/Sort/Selecton_Sort/README.md

 ---------------
 The Selection Sort algorithm Sorts an array buy repeatedly finding the minimum element(for ascending Order) from the unsorted part and putting it at beginning.
 It is Divided into Two subarray:-
 ...1.
-The arrauy Which is already Sorted.
+The arrauy Which is already Sorted...
 ...2.
-Which to be Sort(unsorted).
+Which to be Sort(unsorted)...

 B.Algorithm:
 ------------